TOGETHER WE CAN MAKE A DIFFERENCE.

 + FACE

-Fundación Adelanto Comunitario Ecuatoriano (FACE - pronounced "Fa-Say") is the Social Service Branch of the IPEE FACE develops and administers various community-oriented outreach programs aimed at educating the Ecuadorian populace and reducing the need for intervention.
+Fundación Adelanto Comunitario Ecuatoriano (FACE - pronounced "Fa-Say"), which means Ecuadorian Community Advancement Organization, is the Social Service Branch of the IPEE.
+FACE develops and administers various community-oriented outreach programs aimed at educating the Ecuadorian populace and reducing the need for intervention.
+All of the staff of the Santiago Partnership ministries in Ecuador are FACE employees and FACE's leadership is empowered to provide oversight and leadership of the ministry.

 F.A.C.E.